jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Another option is to configure Eclipse so you can create new Alfresco projects using the Alfresco Maven SDK without leaving the IDE.
 Let's do that.

 1. File, New Maven Project.
-2. Specify the directory that contains the repo project directory, then click next.
+2. Specify $TUTORIAL_HOME, then click next.

     ![](./images/new-maven-project.png)